Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 PUERTO PRINCESA · PALAWAN

-Max 12 guests · Wild open ocean · No feeding · IUCN-compliant · Every tour funds conservation research.
+Max 10 guests to reduce crowding around each animal · Wild open ocean · No feeding · No baiting · Clear wildlife-sighting policy.

 ₱3,500 All-Inclusive